When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Cool Cats

-In league with Watership Down and Tailchaser’s Song, this is the charming story of a clan of cats.
-A dark prophecy looms over their heads, bringing a mysterious danger that threatens their peace.
+In league with Watership Down, this is the charming story of a clan of wild cats.
+A dark prophecy looms, bringing a mysterious danger that threatens their peace.

-Six cats step up and resolve to protect their forest.
-They’re led on a magical, exciting adventure that puts their entire home at stake.
+Six cats step up to protect their forest.
+They’re led on a magical adventure that puts their home at stake.
 This story appeals to many personalities, including cat lovers, fantasy geeks, and adventure fanatics.
+Warning: once they start this series, they won’t stop reading for a long time.

 Product Specs